thepaperpilot/Red-Pen/story.md

 #### Chapter 5

 The Player will return to the hub town, and there will still be shops there and no one died.
 It's just that they're now in a dungeon instead of a town.
 The Player will come and kill Satan, go back to the overworld, and live happily ever after, Or something.

-## Other Notes

-You know how Undertale has multiple routes with fairly different stories and drastically different endings?
-I kinda like that idea.
-But, since you're in Hell, I think the "good" ending would be the "Righteous" ending, in which you kill literally everything in Hell. :)

-The characters in the hub town, and potentially the satellite towns as well, should have different dialogues for each chapter of the game.